Foo Foo Lammar

-Francis Joseph Pearson (22 March 1937 – 7 November 2003) was a British drag queen and nightclub owner known professionally as Foo Foo Lammar (with his surname also spelt as Lamarr or Lamar).
-The Times called him "One of the North of England's most popular female impersonators", whilst the BBC described his drag act as "legendary".
-Lammar, who was based in his native Manchester, worked in entertainment for over 30 years, and amassed a fortune of over £5m.
+Francis Joseph Pearson (22 March 1937 – 7 November 2003) was a British drag queen and nightclub owner known professionally as Foo Foo Lammar.
+One of Northern England's most popular female impersonators, Lammar worked in entertainment for over thirty years and amassed a fortune of over £5m.
 He became an established name in Manchester from the 1970s onwards, and was well known in the city until his death in 2003.

 Early life

-Francis Joseph Pearson was born to a working-class family on 22 March 1937 in Ancoats, Manchester, then part of Lancashire.
+Francis Joseph Pearson was born to a working-class family on 22 March 1937 in Ancoats, Manchester.
 He was one of five brothers, and his father was a rag-and-bone merchant.
 Francis, known as Frank, left school at 15 without any qualifications and worked as a delivery boy for bread vans.
 This was followed by a stint at a cotton mill, and then Butterworths, a waste paper reclamation firm.
 In his teens, he was a boxer, and lived on the same street as future Coronation Street actor Bill Tarmey.